LeoVen/C-Macro-Collections/Documentation.md

 #### Returns

-1. `true` - If the element was successfully removed from the list.
+1. `true` - If the element was successfully added to the list.
-2. `false` - If the list is empty.
+2. `false` - If the condition evaluated to false, or if `index` is greater than the list `count`.

 #### Complexity